mjsipes/layers4/READMEv0.md

 The core loop is two simple interactions—**“What did you wear today?”** and **“What should I wear today?”** The project unfolded in that order:

-## “What did you wear today?” — Collecting data via chat
+## **“What did you wear today?” — Collecting data via chat**
    I don’t want users to manually enter all their logs and layers.
 Instead, the AI should add logs and layers it learns from natural conversation.

+**Inputs I want to support:**

+1. User types in natural language
+2. User types in by hand (structured entry)
+3. User uploads a photo

 This led to the first version of the AI agent—and to a key architectural choice.
 To connect the AI to my database, I needed a safe bridge so the model could call a small set of functions (e.g., fetch logs, add layers, write feedback) instead of touching the DB directly.
 There are two modern ways to expose those functions: **Tool Calling** and the newer **Model Context Protocol (MCP)**.